Supermajority: Bangladesh

 Article 142 of the Constitution of Bangladesh stipulates a bill in the Jatiya Sangsad must expressly state in its short title its purpose is to amend a provision of the constitution.
 Constitutional amendments require a two-thirds majority in the unicameral Jatiya Sangsad to become effective.

 Canada

 In Canada, most constitutional amendments can be passed only if identical resolutions are adopted by the House of Commons, the Senate, and two-thirds or more of the provincial legislative assemblies representing at least 50 percent of the national population.

+Czech Republic

+Any change of Constitution of the Czech Republic or any other Constitutional act of the Czech Republic require a 3/5 majority of all Deputies in Chamber of Deputies and 3/5 of Senators present.
+Same supermajority is needed for ratification of the international treaty that transfers part of state sovereignty to some international organization.
+Same majorities apply for start of impeachment procedure of the President of the republic.
+Majority of all members in both chambers are needed for: declaration of war, deployment of Czech armed forces outside Czech republic, approval of foreign armed forces movement inside of the country, or for approval of Czech republic membership in defensive international organization.

+Chamber of Deputies can order its own dissolution by 3/5 vote of all deputies.

 Denmark

 Article 20 of the Constitution of Denmark states that if the government or parliament wants to cede parts of national sovereignty to an international body such as the European Union or the United Nations, it has to get a five-sixths majority in the Folketing (150 out of 179 seats).
 If there is only a simple majority, a referendum must be held on the subject.